Claim Compensation for Accidents Involving Moving Objects at Work

 What can be done to prevent accidents from moving objects?

-Hand tools need to be stowed away properly when not in use, like having sheathes for knives, and when in use, PPE should be supplied to reduce personal injury.
+Hand tools need to be stowed away properly when not in use, like having sheaths for knives, and when in use, PPE should be supplied to reduce personal injury.
 Whilst it sounds counter-productive, sharpened knives also help to reduce required force of operation, making dull knives more dangerous.

 In the case of pallets, racks or trolleys, making sure there is a clearly distinguished pathway available will reduce chances of collisions.
 Good visibility of the hazard from all concerned parties would also be a requirement.